tim-gromeyer/VoiceAssistant/README.md

 VoiceAssistant is a resource-efficient and customizable voice assistant that is still in the early stages of development but already functional.

+Privacy is our top priority, and VoiceAssistant ensures that all operations are performed offline on your local device, keeping your data secure and protected.

 ## Goal

 The main goal of VoiceAssistant is to provide a fully customizable and extendable voice assistant that can be controlled entirely using voice commands.